 In 1971, U.S. Environmental Protection Agency (EPA) set primary (health based) and secondary (welfare based) standards for Total Suspended Particulate matter (TSP).
 These standards, known as the National Ambient Air Quality Standards (NAAQS), were based on maximum 24-hour and annual concentrations.
 The annual standards were based on the geometric mean concentrations over a calendar year, and the 24-hour standards were based on the arithmetic average concentration from midnight to midnight.
-The primary 24-hour average standard for TSP was set at 260 micrograms per cubic meter ( $\mu$ g/m) and the annual geometric mean health standard was set at 75 $\mu$ g/m.
-The 24-hour secondary standard was set at 150 $\mu$ g/m to be used to ensure that the secondary 24-hour standard was being met throughout the year.
+The primary 24-hour average standard for TSP was set at 260 micrograms per cubic meter (μ g/m3) and the annual geometric mean health standard was set at 75 μ g/m3.
+The 24-hour secondary standard was set at 150 μ g/m3 to be used to ensure that the secondary 24-hour standard was being met throughout the year.
 Although New Jersey still maintains state standards for TSP, the national standards have been replaced with standards for smaller particles as described below.
 As a result, the monitoring effort for TSP has steadily diminished.
 NJDEP's sole TSP sampler was discontinued in early 2008.

-In 1987, EPA replaced the TSP standards with standards that focused only on Inhalable Particulates ( $PM{10}$ ).
-The 24-hour $PM{10}$ primary and secondary standards were set at 150 μg/m, and the annual primary and secondary standards were set at 50 μg/m.
-The annual standard for $PM{10}$ is based on the arithmetic mean, as opposed to the geometric mean that was used for TSP.
+In 1987, EPA replaced the TSP standards with standards that focused only on Inhalable Particulates (PM{10}).
+The 24-hour PM{10} primary and secondary standards were set at 150 μg/m3, and the annual primary and secondary standards were set at 50 μg/m3.
+The annual standard for PM{10} is based on the arithmetic mean, as opposed to the geometric mean that was used for TSP.

-In 1997, EPA promulgated new standards for Fine Particulates ( $PM{2.5}$ ), while maintaining the existing standards for $PM{10}$ as well.
-The $PM{2.5}$ annual primary and secondary standards were set at 15.0 μg/m and the 24-hour standard was set at 65 μg/m.
-In October 2006 the EPA revised the 24-hour Standard to the current value at 35 μg/m.
+In 1997, EPA promulgated new standards for Fine Particulates ($PM{2.5}$), while maintaining the existing standards for PM{10} as well.
+The $PM{2.5}$ annual primary and secondary standards were set at 15.0 μg/m3 and the 24-hour standard was set at 65 μg/m3.
+In October 2006 the EPA revised the 24-hour Standard to the current value at 35 μg/m3.
 Table 1 provides a summary of the Particulate Matter standards.

-On December 14, 2012, the EPA promulgated a revised annual standard of 12.0 $\mu$ g/m that was published as a final rule in the Federal Register on January 15, 2013.
-The new standard will take effect on March 18, 2013.
-The 24-hour standard was unchanged and remains at 35 $\mu$ g/m.
-In this document, the annual standard will be reported as 15.0 $\mu$ g/m, the standard that was in effect during 2012, and all tables and charts will summarize data using this standard.
+On December 14, 2012, the EPA promulgated a revised annual standard of 12.0 μ g/m3 that was published as a final rule in the Federal Register on January 15, 2013.
+The new standard took effect on on March 18, 2013.
+The 24-hour standard was unchanged and remains at 35 μ g/m3.